Wrinkling and Haefliger structures: Preliminaries: Diff -invariant relations

 \subsection{\'Etale spaces of solutions}

-Observe that we can interpret $\Gamma(\cdot,\Psi)$ as a functor from opens in $M$ to $\Top$.
-This sheaf can be composed with the forgetful functor $\Top \to \Set$ to obtain a $\Set$-sheaf.
+We observe that we can interpret $\Gamma(\cdot,\Psi)$ as a functor from opens in $M$ to $\Top$ which makes it into a $\Top$-sheaf.
+By composing the sheaf with the forgetful functor $\Top \to \Set$ we obtain a $\Set$-sheaf.
 Its associated \textbf{\'etale space} is denoted by $ \Etale\Psi$.

-Explicitly, as a set, $\Etale\Psi$ consists of germs of local sections of $\Psi$ on $M$.
-In other words:
+Explicitly, as a set, $\Etale\Psi$ consists of germs of local sections of $\Psi$ on $M$, that is: